Thailand & Myanmar

 DAY 16 Elephant Owner for a Day & Hill Tribe Village

 This morning around 07.30am, we drive by Private Air-conditioned vehicle, to Patara Elephant Farm, in the Hang Dong Valley on the outskirts of Chiangmai.
 On arrival at the Site, you will be greeted by your Host, discuss your program, and get changed to a more comfortable Local "Elephant" Outfit.

 We then start our "Elephant Owner for a Day" Training Session, which includes: Learn about elephant farm management and our breeding program, Train to approach and be near elephant.
 Learn to observe elephant temperament, Introduction to our elephants.
 Morning feed, Daily health care for elephant, Learn about elephant skin care and bathing your elephant, Showing different techniques for the mahout to get on & off the elephant neck and spoken commands for elephant.

 You then lead your Elephant into the Water for a refreshing dip, before having a very local picnic lunch at the waterfall.
-After lunch, we then have the choice to Walk or Ride with the Elephant through the Fields & Forest to the Elephant Nursery Center, where you have an opportunity to see & play with the "young" Elephants.
-On completion, we say farewell to your elephants, then meet up with our Vehicle & return to your Resort.
+After lunch, we walk with the Elephant through the Fields & Forest to the Elephant Nursery Center, where you have an opportunity to see & play with the "young" Elephants.
+On completion, we say farewell to your elephants, then meet up with our Vehicle.